WillPower722/roco222/roco222/Journal.md

 * The pegs and holes that bind the arms together create a lot of friction so we had to file those down to allow the joints to rotate easier, however, it did not fully solve the problem.
 * The pegs which were attached to the base which wer built to screw the motor onto were a little too small and fragile so they snapped off.
 We decided to glue the servo to the base as a backup solution.
 * The last issue is that that, because the arm is quite small, it is fairly flexible and not massively heavy so if it were to try and pull something heavier than itself, it would pull itself towards said object.
+* The screw that attaches the sevo to the arm sometimes rotates which offsets the whole frame of the arm.

 ### **Advantages**